 Those are my minor annoyances.
 Bottom Line if you want to skip the rest - The Nikon Z6 is a very capable mirrorless camera.
 I am truly impressed with how well it is made and the performance for still images and video are both excellent.
 As far as video is concerned it is the best Video-capable camera Nikon has released to date, Nikon took a giant step forward in regards to the video capabilities on this camera.
 The many useful features of the Z6 out weighs any shortcommings and is a worthy camera to own and use.

-No Battery Grip: It was rumored early that a battery grip would be offered which due to a lack of a coupling on the bottom of the Z cameras I highly doubt a battery grip will show up.
-The Z6 is so light it is impossible to balance the camera with a Nikkor 400/600mm lens.
-If a grip was available it might help balance the camera.
+No Battery Grip: It was rumored early that a battery grip would be offered which due to a lack of a coupling on the bottom of the Z cameras there will never be one.

 The Nikon Z6 mounted on the Nikkor 400mm ED FL f/2.8 lens

-Based on my experience the Nikon Z6 the camera does well enough for people sports in good lighting, Landscape, Macro, Stills, Protitaiure and general photography.
+Based on my experience the Nikon Z6 the camera is a excellent camera for Landscape, Macro, Stills, Protitaiure and general photography.
 The Nikon Z6 can do everything equally as well as my DSLR can do and in many cases do it better with higher quality output.
 In fact, I find it better in many regards especially for macro, landscape.
 With the smaller size Z, you might just want to start considering street photography again.

-Time to wrap it up: I found the Nikon Mirrorless experience to be a very pleasant one, The camera is easy to work with, a pleasure to carry offers quick access to its many features, highly customizable to address any photography needs + compatibility with Nikon's Legendary Flash CLS, access to F Mount lenses and new and future superior Z mount lenses.
+Time to wrap it up: The Nikon Mirrorless experience is a very pleasant, The camera is easy to work with, a pleasure to carry offers quick access to its many features, highly customizable that can address any photography needs + compatibility with Nikon's Legendary Flash CLS, access to F Mount lenses and new and future superior Z mount lenses.

 Get Your Z Cameras through Adorama